Search results for:

-You can reset your password several ways.
-It can be changed in your WP admin dashboard, from the admin login page or by changing it in your database.
-It will depend on if you just want to change it or if you’ve lost it and need a new one.
+You can reset your password in several ways.
+It can be changed in your WP admin dashboard, from the admin login page, or by changing it in your database.
+It will depend on if you want to change it or if you've lost it and need a new one.

-If you can log into your WP admin dashboard and just want to change your password, go to Users on the left side.
-Choose to edit your user and towards the bottom there’s an option to generate new password.
+If you can log in to your WP admin dashboard and want to change your password, go to Users on the left side.
+Choose to edit your user, and towards the bottom, there's an option to generate a new password.
 Save your changes.

 If you've lost your password and you can't access your dashboard or login page, don't fret.
 You can still change your password.